There was no getting around it: Tariq looked like Osama bin Laden.

 The challenge for TCF workers is to show that education need not herald the end of Pashtun tradition.
 In this, they are often joined by the girls themselves.
 "There's no tradition in my tribe of giving education to daughters," said Zainab Bibi, a 13-year-old pupil at Mrs Abrar's school.

-In a village a few miles down the mountain road, 20-year-old Hafiza lives in a four-room house with her husband and four children, along with her mother-in-law, her husband's brothers and their children.
+In this village, 20-year-old Hafiza lives in a four-room house with her husband and four children, along with her mother-in-law, her husband's brothers and their children.
 She can neither read nor write; she was married when she was 12.
 "I was very angry," she said.
 "I wanted to stay in my father's home for another five years.
 I wanted to go to school."

 Now, however, her seven-year-old daughter is attending a TCF school.
 "My husband and I are illiterate, so we don't have a chance to live in a better way," she said.
 "But if my children are educated, they will have better opportunities."

 She pauses.
-In nearby Abbottabad, as the world now knows, those with money live in pound;1 million houses.
+In nearby Abbottabad, as the world now knows, those with money live in #163;1 million houses.
 Hafiza's ambitions, however, are more modest.

 "I'd like my daughter to be a teacher - then she won't have to worry about finding bread to eat, like I do," she said.
 "She doesn't need a big house.
 Just two rooms - a separate bathroom and a separate kitchen.
 Then her life will be easier.
 I don't want my daughter's life to be like mine."

-- only one in three rural women has ever attended school;
+- Only one in 3 rural women has ever attended school.

 - The economic impact of this lack of education is equivalent to a natural disaster every year.

 - Only 36 per cent of Pakistani state schools are in a satisfactory condition, almost two-thirds do not have electricity.